Buildings

 DETAILS

-The market share of LEDs has accelerated at a similar rate for tubular bulbs (primarily used in the commercial and industrial sectors), achieving more than 25% of the market share by 2018.17 Their adoption has also been driven by their greater controllability, which leads to additional energy efficiency savings in commercial buildings; for example, LEDs are more easily paired with digital control systems, can feature both dimmable and color-changing features, and expel less waste heat.18
+The market share of LEDs also showed rapid acceleration for tubular bulbs (primarily used in the commercial and industrial sectors), achieving more than 30% of the fluorescent lamp market share by 2022.
+As of the first quarter of 2022, T-LED shipments had an annual increase of 6.6%.14 Their adoption has also been driven by their greater controllability, which leads to additional energy savings in commercial buildings.
+For example, LEDs are more easily paired with digital control systems, can feature both dimmable and color-changing features, and expel less waste heat.15

 Commercial building energy performance benchmarking incentivizes energy efficiency and is increasingly required by cities and states